JackPotat0/jackpotat0.github.io/docs/game.md

 ---

 ### **PRETTY nice but skippable**
 *Don't waste money or time on these unless you can afford to.
-Not very memorable in any way.*
+Not very memorable in any way.
+Some badly aged classics also stays here.*

 #### Persona Q (3DS)
 Meh Persona fanfic.
 All the characters you love become one dimensional and are used for "comedy" purpose.
 Has a decent original plot though.
 Etrian Odyssey gameplay is cool.
 Way too easy to exploit once you know it (Poison/Light+Dark skills).